Demystifying Fuel Options For Industrial Generators

 • Standby generators – a standby generator is a stationary electricity source designed to provide power to residential or commercial buildings for up to several days depending on its size, fuel source, and brand.
 Unlike emergency short-term generators, standby generators are made specifically for use in longer-span emergencies and are permanently installed.
 Standby generators come in various sizes and types.
 Each one has a different run time based on these two factors.

 • Portable generators – portable generators can run up to 2,000 total hours.
-Unlike standby generators, portable generators are designed to run for 6 – 18 hours.
+Unlike standby generators, portable generators are designed to run for 6–18 hours.
 While they have their application in an emergency, they are not recommended for use during long-term power outages or in off-grid situations where a generator is the main power source.

 • Diesel – diesel generators can be resourceful, although the amount of diesel is limited to the amount you can access and store in a tank at any one time.
-Diesel gas can also be expensive, especially when you factor in delivery and storage charges.
+Diesel fuel can also be expensive, especially when you factor in delivery and storage charges.

 What To Know Before You Purchase A Generator